matthalliday/Skeleton/README.md

 # What is Fortress?
-Fortress is a custom-tailored project skeleton for creating lightweight, responsive, & accessible websites.
+Fortress is a custom-tailored project skeleton for creating responsive, accessible, and performant websites.

 It's pretty barebones, so it won't be for everyone.
 If other templates, boilerplates or frameworks didn't quite work out for you, then you might appreciate this one.

 ## Features
-### Lightweight
-- Makes minimal HTTP requests
-- Loads scripts at the bottom of the page
-- Compiles Sass using the compressed style

 ### Responsive
 - Adjusts the site to the device width
 - Allows people to pinch or tap to zoom